Link: Apply now for the World of Hyatt Credit Card

 - A second Category 1-4 free night certificate

-- Six additional elite nights towards status, meaning I’m earning a total of 11 elite nights towards status annually with the card
+- Six additional elite nights toward status, meaning I’m earning a total of 11 elite nights toward status annually with the card

 As anyone who is a World of Hyatt Globalist member can attest to, the status is really valuable, and for many of us, the co-branded credit card makes it much easier to earn that status.